Viator Merchant API Certification

 Important: A live booking must never be performed for test purposes, and will be invoiced along with other live bookings.
 All test bookings should be made in the sandbox environment.

-Note: These instructions assume that all data provided in /bookings/book and /bookings/hold hold requests has been validated in accordance with the requirements outlined on this page.
+Note: These instructions assume that all data provided in the hold and booking requests has been validated in accordance with the requirements outlined in this page.

-Make a /bookings/hold request (recommended).
+2. Make a hold request (recommended).
 This request body must include the following parameters: product code (productCode), desired currency for pricing information (currency), date of travel (travelDate), and passenger mix (paxMix).
-Depending on the product, you may need to include the product option (productOptionCode) and/or the start time (startTime).
+Depending on the product or the solution used, you may need to include the product option (productOptionCode) and/or the start time (startTime), paymentDataSubmissionMode and hostingUrl.

 POST https://api.sandbox.viator.com/partner/bookings/hold